 Length compensation becomes effective automatically as soon as a tool is called.
-To cancel length compensation, call a tool with the length L=0.
+To cancel length compensation, call a tool with the length L=0 (e.g. TOOL CALL 0).

 If you cancel a positive length compensation with TOOL CALL 0 the distance between tool and workpiece will be reduced.